gilman88/xmodem-lib/README.txt

  Bulk Data Struct:
- This structure contains the following members: char **data_arr   - an array of pointers to the data blocks to send size_t *len_array - an array of the lengths of each data block byte **id_arr     - an array of pointers to the starting XModem packet id of
+ This structure contains the following members: byte **data_arr   - An array of pointers to the data blocks to send, if there are
-                      each data block, each id is expected to be ID Size bytes long and in big endian format size_t count      - the number of data blocks in this struct
+                      any NULL pointers then the corresponding packet id will be passed to the Block Lookup Handler to retrieve the data that will be sent size_t *len_array - An array of the lengths of each data block byte *id_arr      - An array of the starting XModem packet id of each data block, each id is expected to be ID Size bytes long and in big endian format size_t count      - The number of data blocks in this struct

  *NOTE
   This library's receive implementation tracks duplicate blocks by keeping track